 The Super Friends versions of Hawkman and Hawkgirl are often mocked for having the ability to fly... on a team with an overfilled Flying Brick quota that already has that covered and then some.
 In a Fairly OddParents spoof, the Hawkgirl parody had "all the powers of a hawk and a gal!"
 And was the the last to arrive at a fight each time because how slowly she flew in comparison to the others...and then had her butt handed to to her once she actually got there.

 Memetic Mutation: "Meanwhile, at the Hall of Justice!" and the scene-switching "whooshing" sound.

-Superman's Catch Phrase ("Fight for justiiiiice") was this in Latin America, due to the very hammy delivery by Maynardo Zavala (RIP).
+Superman's Catch Phrase ("Fight for justiiiiice") was this in Latin America, due to the very hammy delivery by the late Mexican voice actor Maynardo Zavala.